MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/governance-disciplines.md

 ### Enable and secure GitOps configurations

 GitOps is an essential component of any IT strategy that follows a fully automated approach to operations, it provides scale, consistency, tracking and auditing capabilities to any deployment.
-This GitOps approach simplifies the deployment of multiple aplications, accross clusters and environments while tracking and enforcing the desired state of the system declaratively with Git.
+This GitOps approach simplifies the deployment of multiple applications, across clusters and environments while tracking and enforcing the desired state of the system declaratively with Git.
 By using Git as your single source of truth and as the central tool for all deployments it becomes the best way to track cluster state, account for changes and approvals overtime, facilitate fault investigation while enabling automation across distributed environments.

-The following image shows how the GitOps flow looks like in the context of Arc-enabled KubernetesAzure Arc-enabled Kubernetes:
+The following image shows how the GitOps flow looks like in the context of Arc-enabled Kubernetes:

 ![Azure Arc-enabled Kubernetes GitOps Flow](./media/arc-enabled-k8s-gitops.png)

+When adding GitOps configurations it is important to evaluate these security best practices:

+- Explore the [different authentication methods available to connect to the repo](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-use-gitops-connected-cluster) and consider the following options:

+  - HTTP or SSH: when choosing between HTTPS or SSH for connecting to your source control tool, both protocols offer a reliable and secure connection.
+However, HTTPS is often times easier to set up and uses a port that usually does not require additional open ports in your firewalls.
+  - User-provided or Flux-created keys: using a Flux-created key has the advantage that it eliminates the need for developers to manage credentials.
+If you choose a user-provided key it is recommended to use a service account rather than a user account so it is not linked to an specific person in the organization.
+Keep in mind that if you use a user-provided account you are responsible for securing and managing the lifecycle of the keys so be sure to implement the proper procedures.

+- Set branch permissions and policies: as your Git repo becomes the central piece of your application deployments, it is key to set up permissions to control who can read and update the code in a branch as well as implement policies to enforce your team's code quality and change management otherwhise the GitOps workflow may ship code that is not up to your standards.

 Make sure to review best practices on [implementing CI/CD workflows with GitOps](PLACEHOLDER_CDA)

 ### Policy management and reporting

 Having a policy-driven governance is a foundational principle of cloud-native operations and Cloud Adoption Framework.
 [Azure Policy](/azure/governance/policy/) provides the mechanism to enforce corporate standards and to assess compliance at scale.
 Through it, you can implement governance for consistency of deployments, compliance, control costs, and improve your security posture; with its compliance dashboard, you will get an aggregated view of the overall state as well as remediation capabilities.
 Azure Arc-enabled Kubernetes supports [Azure Policy](/azure/governance/policy/overview) at the Azure Resource Management layer, and also in-cluster policy enforcements by extending [Gatekeeper for Open Policy Agent](/azure/governance/policy/concepts/policy-for-kubernetes?toc=/azure/azure-arc/kubernetes/toc.json).
-The following image ilustrates how Azure Policy applies at-scale enforcements and safeguards on Azure Arc-enabled Kubernetes clusters:
+The following image illustrates how Azure Policy applies at-scale enforcements and safeguards on Azure Arc-enabled Kubernetes clusters:

 ![Azure Arc-enabled Kubernetes GitOps Flow](./media/arc-enabled-k8s-policy.png)